 The tests can run for a couple of minutes.
 If everything worked fine, you should see something like:

 You can safely ignore deprecation warnings and other DLL messages as long as the tests end without errors.

 Congrats, you are now set-up for the Getting started section!

 Install with virtualenv (Linux/Debian)¶

-The installation with pip requires a few more steps than with conda.
-Unless you have a good reason to be here, Install with conda (all platforms) is probably what you want do do.
+The installation with virtualenv and pip requires a few more steps than with conda.
+Unless you have a good reason to install by this route, installing with conda is probably what you want to do.

 The instructions below are for Debian / Ubuntu / Mint systems only!

 $ sudo apt-get install build-essential python-pip liblapack-dev gfortran libproj-dev python-setuptools